tbxiao/chauff.github.io/index.md

 ## About me

-Since 2013, I work as an Assistant Professor at the [Web Information Systems group](http://www.wis.ewi.tudelft.nl/), [Delft University of Technology](http://www.tudelft.nl/).
+Since 2013, I work as an Assistant Professor (tenured) at the [Web Information Systems group](http://www.wis.ewi.tudelft.nl/), [Delft University of Technology](http://www.tudelft.nl/).
 Between 2011 and 2012 I was a Postdoc in the same group.
-I received my PhD from the [University of Twente](https://www.utwente.nl/), where I worked in the [Human Media Interaction group](http://hmi.ewi.utwente.nl/).
+I received my PhD in 2010 from the [University of Twente](https://www.utwente.nl/), where I worked in the [Human Media Interaction group](http://hmi.ewi.utwente.nl/).
 The [Otto-von-Guericke University of Magdeburg](https://www.uni-magdeburg.de/) in Germany was my home during my undergraduate years as a student in computer science.